ysalitrynskyi/week-1/README.md

-# 🚀 Weekly Hackathon: Week One Template
+# 🚀 Weekly Hackathon: Week One

-This is the official template repository for Week One of $hackathon.
+This is the official instructions repository for Week One of $hackathon.

 Your mission is to build the ultimate Frames v2 starter experience.

 ## 🎯 Challenge Overview

 Build a production-ready website + Frame v2 that helps developers start building frames immediately.
-Your solution should make it as easy as possible for new developers to get started with Frames.
+Your solution should make it as easy as possible for new developers (or even no-code people) to get started with Frames.

+There should be information about them, practical examples, and good documentation.

 ## 📋 Requirements